-The study found that although both groups experienced improvements in fitness, only the group that performed sustained aerobic activity experienced significantly lower insulin levels (34).
+Although both groups experienced improvements in fitness, only the group that performed sustained aerobic activity experienced significantly lower insulin levels (

-Bottom Line: Aerobic exercise, strength training or a combination of both may help increase insulin sensitivity and lower your levels.
+Aerobic exercise, strength training, or a combination of both may help lower insulin levels and increase insulin sensitivity.

 Cinnamon is a delicious spice loaded with health-promoting antioxidants.